corydolphin/basics/linkedLists/README.md

 * Takes O(n) to delete a node anywhere not at the start of the list.
 * Takes O(1) to delete a node at the start of the list.

-###finding
-Takes O(n) to find a node with a particular value.
-You have to walk through the list until you find the right node.